Orca open water SW wetsuit

 The new Orca SW is packed with features that we haven’t seen in wetsuits before and which are designed to keep swimmers safe – a really exciting development, using technology to help protect us in the open water.
 Incorporated into the design are safety features such as a built-in chip on to which you can load medical and identity details and which features Emerid, a universal identification system using NFC/contactless technology.

-The suit also features a connector so you can attach a Restube safety device directly to the suit with out a belt – minimising chafing to the neoprene.
+The suit also features a connector so you can attach a Restube safety device directly to the suit with out a belt – minimising chafing

 The neon orange arm and leg cuffs are high visibility so other water users can see you and designed to make it easy to locate you in the water at all times.
-I also felt a bit like a Power Ranger – which is a great thing as it complements how confident I felt in the wetsuit.
+I also felt a bit like a Power Ranger – which is a great thing as it complements how confident I felt

 There is good shoulder flexibility and it didn’t affect my stroke at all, nor fatigue my shoulders, and it didn’t feel too tight around my neck and chest.